jazenwong/wong-blog/_posts/branding/2020-09-06-purpose-of-branding.markdown

 Anything the brand does, from the product it sells to its logo, needs to leave a neural mark on the consumers brain (which is where distinctiveness comes in)—you can consider this as the table stakes.
 Good brands, however, try to strengthen the consumer's idea of them in a "positive way" by associating their company with different sorts of things, like their logo, a good website, marketing efforts, sales efforts, etc. But more than that, great brands try to create a "relationship" with the consumer.
 Great branding takes resources, time, and a ton of luck.
 Great brands aren't made overnight.

 ## What Makes a Great Brand?
 It's hard to say...
 I don't think there's a definition that would make everyone happy, but I think that's okay.
 Whether a brand can be considered great is based on ones own personal criteria.
-To some people, a brand might be great and to some it might not be - but maybe that's where the secret lies.
-Great brands are decided in the eyes of the beholder and in today's age, companies don't dictate brand worth, the individual does.
+To some people, a brand might be great and to some it might not be - and that's where the secret lies.
+Great brands are decided in the eyes of the beholder and especially in today's age, companies don't dictate brand worth, the individual does.

 > "It was you that was important, and everything else would define you after you defined yourself.
 It wasn't like a brand defined you, you defined the brand." - Chuck D. (Public Enemy)

 If this is the case, and everything is up to individual consumer's opinions, then how can we ever make a "great brand?"
 The secret to great branding lies in understanding relationships.
 People often "like" things and other people, which lasts only momentarily.
 Most people will "like" many people and things on and off during their lifetime, but will not "love" many things.

 When someone loves their S.O., they will choose them over anyone else, even if the "alternatives" are better in every single way.
 Then when you ask the person why they love their S.O., they will often start thinking of the reasons on the spot.
 Before that moment, they might not have even consciously thought about why they love their S.O., but will then come up with a multitude of reasons.
-They will say that they love the fact that their S.O. is funny, good looking, career-focused, but even if they found that same combination of things in another person, they would still love their S.O.
+They will say that they love the fact that their S.O. is funny, good looking, career-focused, but even if they found that same or better combination of things in another person, they would still love their S.O.

 The love that people have for their loved ones is what brands (specifically company brands and not people brands) want to achieve with their customers (although nearly impossible.)
 Of course I'm not talking about the passionate love, but the emotive love, the love people have for their iPhones, movies like Star Wars, the list goes on.
 People will defend the brands they love just like they defend their loved ones.
 When asked why they love a certain brand, they'll say, oh I love their products, their customer service, what they stand for, etc. They won't know exactly why, but will come up with reasons to defend the brand.